More about: Best Things To Do In Rome

 The surroundings of Rome

 If you feel like a shorter getaway to the outskirts of the city, you can, for example, take a trip to Assisi and Orvieto or to the spectacular Villa dell'Este.
-I'll tell you about my favorite getaways here: 4 Places to Visit near Rome.
+I'll tell you about my favorite getaways here: 7 Places to Visit near Rome.

-There are even day trips that will allow you to get to know these cities and other points of interest near Rome that will complete your travel experience in the eternal city.
-If you are still not sure which destination to choose, here I help you by making a list of the most popular ones: The 9 best excursions from Rome And three lesser-known recommendations: the Baths of Caracalla, a visit to Ostia Antica and excursions to Tivoli and Hadrian's Villa from Rome.
+If you are still not sure which destination to choose, here I help you by making a list of the most popular ones: Day Trips from Rome And three lesser-known recommendations: the Baths of Caracalla, a visit to Ostia Antica and excursions to Tivoli and Hadrian's Villa from Rome.

-Very close to the Vatican, the Castel Sant'Angelo overlooks the river from one of the most beautiful bridges in Rome.
-If you think it is magnificent from the outside, inside you will like it even more: it is super well preserved and from the roof you will get probably the best views (and the best photo) of both the city and the Vatican.
+If you think it is magnificent on the outside, do not hesitate to book tickets for the Castel Sant'Angelo because inside you will like it even more: it is super well preserved and from the roof you will get probably the best views (and the best photo) of both the city and the Vatican.

-I think I've already given you enough reasons to go inside its walls, but if you still need more excuses, I leave you here linked the article on how and why to visit the Castel Sant'Angelo.
+I think I've already given you enough reasons to go inside its walls, but if you still need more excuses, I leave you here linked the article on how and why to visit the Castel Sant'Angelo

 19. Reach into the Mouth of Truth

-For those who have not seen 'Roman Holiday': the Bocca della Verità is a marble mask located in the church of Santa Maria in Cosmedin (near the Circus Maximus) whose legend says that it bit the hand of the one who lied.
-It may seem a bit touristy to have your picture taken with your hand inside this mask, but the worldwide fame of this ritual is such that it could not be left out of the list of things to do in Rome.
+For those who have not seen Vacation in Rome: the Bocca della Verità is a marble mask located in the church of Santa Maria in Cosmedin (near the Circus Maximus) whose legend says that it bit the hand of the one who lied.

-20. Shop for local products at the Campo de Fiori open air market
+20. Shop for local products at the Campo de Fiori open-air market

-A new opportunity to get to know another face of the eternal city away from monuments and tourist routes.
+A new opportunity to get to know another side of the eternal city away from monuments and tourist routes.
 The open-air market in Campo de Fiori square preserves the bohemian atmosphere of the medieval inns that once surrounded it.
-In addition to mingling with the locals, at the Campo de Fiori market you will find fresh fruit and vegetables, souvenirs and a few surprises.

 Looking through a keyhole - is that really something to do in Rome?
 When you see the beautiful view of St. Peter's Dome from there I'm sure you'll understand why.
 At first, this was a big secret in Rome, but more and more visitors are coming to these gardens to look for the famous lock and marvel at its perspective.